 The apostle Paul, who was also called Saul, wrote much of the New Testament.
 He was mentored by Barnabas in the context of their journeys as missionaries.
 These two men spent time investing in some of the earliest Christian churches, passing on whatever they knew about following Jesus.

 They lived with the church in Antioch for a year, where they taught the new believers the basics of Christianity.
-In fact, Barnabus sought Paul out for the task.
+In fact, Barnabas sought Paul out for the task.
 Acts 11:25-26 says, “Barnabas went to Tarsus to look for Saul, and when he found him, he brought him to Antioch.
 So for a whole year, Barnabas and Saul met with the church and taught great numbers of people.
 The disciples were called Christians first at Antioch” (New International Version).

-After his relationship with Barnabus ended, Paul brought Timothy, whom he was mentoring, with him on his journeys.
+After his relationship with Barnabas ended, Paul brought Timothy, whom he was mentoring, with him on his journeys.
 They were so close that Paul calls him “my son” in 2 Timothy 1:2.
 Having a heart to help people grow and imparting the wisdom you’ve been taught is one of the foundations of Christian mentoring.

 It’s a well-known idea that the best way to learn something is to teach it.
 The mutual blessing of mentoring someone is that as you help them grow, you grow yourself.